marschall-lab/gaftools/docs/guide.rst

 User Guide
 ==========

-The following subcommands are available in GAFtools
+The following subcommands are available in gaftools

 * :ref:`index <gaftools-index>` - indexing a GAF file for the view command.
 * :ref:`order_gfa <gaftools-order-gfa>` - Ordering GFA file using BO and NO tags.